Category: Books for Kids

 Also available on Amazon at http://a.co/d/1M0hY13.

 We’re happy to show you the latest cover design for our next book for kids!
-Marc Severson’s “Don’t Throw Me in the Cholla Patch!” will be released officially in January 2019.
+Marc Severson’s “Don’t Throw Me in the Cholla Patch!” has been released!
 Illustrated by Francesco Orazzini, this fun book for older kids features the creatures of the Sonoran desert in a reimagined trickster tale!

 As we roll out this book, come visit the web page at chollapatch.com for more information!
 Add your name to our mailing list on the right-hand side of the page so that we can tell you more about this upcoming work.
 A book for bigger kids, it features a higher-reading level text and fantastic illustrations that are just a bit quirky.